tomquist/iDroidLayout/README.md

 Resources
 ---------
-iDroidLayout contains an advanced resource resolution framework.
-It allows to reference resources like images, layouts, strings, colors and styles.
+iDroid-Layout contains an advanced resource resolution framework.
+It allows you to reference resources like images, layouts, strings, colors and styles.
 Resources identifiers allow to (cross-)reference resources.
 E.g. it allows you to specify texts and images for views within layouts.

 ##### Resource-Identifier Syntax
 The syntax of a resource identifier is the following: